GianfrancoLofeudo/GianfrancoLofeudo/README.md

 - 👋 Hi, I am @GianfrancoLofeudo, welcome!
-I am 27 years old and I am from :round_pushpin: Buenos Aires, Argentina.
+I am 28 years old and I am from :round_pushpin: Buenos Aires, Argentina.

-  I am studying to be a programmer at UTN - Universidad Tecnológica Nacional.
+  I am studying to be a programmer at UADE - Universidad Argentina de la Empresa.
 On the other hand

   I am also self studying Web Development with the MERN Stack :pencil:.
 I’m currently learning React.js, Node.js.